 Your baby will need your attention during the night for feeding and settling for up to the first six months.
-Some babies will continue waking even after this.
+Some babies keep waking even after this.

-Sleep routines for newborns can be as varied as they are for babies and parents.
-The approach you take will depend on the sleep choices you make, such as where your baby sleeps (in her own bed, in your bed, in a bed in your room).
+Newborn sleep routines can be as varied as they are for babies and parents.
+The approach you take will depend on the choices you make about things like where your baby sleeps – for example, in their own bed or in a side-car crib next to your bed.

-Some parents opt for little or no routine at all, content to follow their baby’s lead.
+Some parents opt for little or no routine at all, and are comfortable with following their baby’s lead.
 Others find that a very simple, flexible routine seems to help their baby, and helps them to feel more in control.

-With a newborn, it pays to be flexible about when your baby sleeps and feeds.
-Many infant health experts believe that, when it feels right for you, it can help to begin doing things in a similar order each day – feed, play, sleep.
+With a newborn, it helps to be flexible about when your baby sleeps and feeds.
+But many infant health experts believe that, when it feels right for you, it can also help to begin doing things in a similar order each day – feed, play, sleep.